Correlation Hashing Network for Efficient Cross-Modal Retrieval: Correlation Hashing Network

-The range of cosine distance ${\cos \left( {{{\bm{u}}_i},{{\bm{v}}_j}} \right)} \in [-1,1]$ is consistent with binary similarity labels $s_{ij}\in\{-1,1\}$, making the squared cosine loss in Equation~\eqref{eqn:CrossL} a well-specified loss for preserving the pairwise similarity information conveyed in $\mathcal{S}$.
-The squared cosine loss is particularly powerful for cross-modal correlation analysis, since the vector lengths are very diverse in different modalities and may make other distance metrics (e.g. Euclidean distance) misspecified.
-In real retrieval systems, cosine distance is widely adopted to mitigate the diversity of vector lengths and significantly improve the retrieval quality, but it has not been used in deep learning to hash methods for the cross-modal retrieval \cite{cite:arxiv14hashsurvey}.
+where $0 < \delta \le 1$ is the margin parameter.
+The range of cosine distance ${\cos \left( {{{\bm{u}}_i},{{\bm{v}}_j}} \right)} \in [-1,1]$ is consistent with binary similarity labels $s_{ij}\in\{-1,1\}$, making the cosine max-margin loss in Equation~\eqref{eqn:CrossL} a well-specified loss for preserving the pairwise similarity information conveyed in $\mathcal{S}$.
+The cosine max-margin loss loss is powerful for cross-modal correlation analysis, since the vector lengths are very diverse in different modalities and may make other distance metrics (e.g. inner product) misspecified.
+In real retrieval systems, cosine distance is widely used to mitigate the diversity of vector lengths and significantly improve the retrieval quality, but to date, it has not been explored in deep hashing methods for cross-modal retrieval tasks \cite{cite:Arxiv14HashSurvey}.